Papua New Guinea (PNG) is

 ranges, deep valleys and swiftly flowing rivers in the interior and open

-plains, tropical forests and swampy inlets in the coastal region.
+plains, tropical forests, swampy inlets in the coastal region and lush blue waters.
 PNG has

 a moderate tropical climate with high levels of seasonal rainfall.
 In the